grafana/grafana-plugin-examples/examples/app-with-service-account/README.md

 ## Service registration

 Once a plugin is registered with an `iam` section, Grafana automatically creates a service account and a token for it.
-Grafana will then share the service account token with the plugin using the incoming requests' context:
+Grafana will then share the service account token with the plugin, using the incoming requests' context:

 ```go
 	// Get the service account token that has been shared with the plugin